Convergence to Utility Maximization and the Indifference Hypothesis: The Role of Cognitive Ability

-These findings beg the question of how these individual characteristics are related to particular violations of utility maximization.
-Table \ref{tab:violations} reports marginal effects of probit models, evaluated at the means of independent variables, in which the dependent variable is an indicator variable that equals 1 if a the choices in a round of 15 menus violate First-Order Stochastic Dominance, Independence, StAR, WARP, Contraction Consistency, and Decisiveness, in columns (1) -- (6) respectively.
-The estimates reveal that the probability of any violation is lower in rounds 2 to 5 than in round 1.
-First-order Stochastic Dominance violations become particularly less likely from round 1 to round 2, while violations of Independence and StAR become particularly less likely in the last round.
+The estimates also clearly demonstrate that the probability of any violation is lower in rounds 2 to 5 than in round 1.
+First-Order Stochastic Dominance violations become particularly less likely from round 1 to round 2, while violations of Independence become particularly less likely in the last round.
 WARP and Contraction Consistency violations, on the other hand, become steadily less likely from round to round.
 Consistent with the findings in Table \ref{tab:first_last_15}, violations of Decisiveness are not statistically significantly different across rounds.
-Higher cognitive ability, and specifically better verbal reasoning ability, reduces WARP and Contraction consistency violations in particular.